We have six active wildlife projects on Martha’s Vineyard. To learn about these projects, just click on the project name in bold.

 6. Mapping and monitoring of birds nesting in cliffs and sandy banks around the island: Belted Kingfisher (Ceryle alcyon), Bank swallow (Riparia riparia) and Northern Rough-winged Swallow (Stelgidopteryx serripennis)

-Landowners – if you have river otter, bat, belted kingfisher or bank swallow activity on your property and would like to be included in our mapping projects, please contact us using the contact form, email, or telephone number here.
+Landowners – if you have river otter, belted kingfisher or bank swallow activity on your property and would like to be included in our mapping projects, please contact us using the contact form, email, or telephone number here.
+If you have a bat roost, please complete our GotBats? survey form.
+If you have snakes, please report your snake on our snake survey page.

 We enjoy working with volunteers and young scientists in the field.